ibm-cloud-docs/schematics/tutorials/automate-continuous-deployment.md

 A DevOps toolchain is a set of tools that automates the tasks of developing and deploying your app.
 A toolchain is a set of tool integrations that support development, deployment, and operations tasks.
 The collective power of a toolchain is greater than the sum of its individual tool integrations.

-For the information, about the importance of using an {{site.data.keyword.cloud_notm}} toolchain and continuous delivery of your app, refer [DevOps toolchain](/docs/apps?topic=apps-devops-toolchains).
+For the information, about the importance of using an {{site.data.keyword.cloud_notm}} toolchain and continuous delivery of your app, refer to [DevOps toolchain](/docs/apps?topic=apps-devops-toolchains).
 Schematics provides option to enable the continuous delivery of your infrastructure configurations as well with {{site.data.keyword.cloud_notm}} toolchain.

 Complete the following prerequisites for the tutorial:
 {: shortdesc}

 - If you do not have {{site.data.keyword.cloud_notm}} account, create an {{site.data.keyword.cloud_notm}} account and pay as you use.
-For more information, about managing {{site.data.keyword.cloud_notm}} account, refer [Managing IBM Cloud account](https://cloud.ibm.com/registration).
+For more information, about managing {{site.data.keyword.cloud_notm}} account, refer to [Managing IBM Cloud account](https://cloud.ibm.com/registration).
 - Install the IBM Cloud CLI and the Schematics CLI plug-in.
 For more information, about CLI setup, see [Schematics CLI setup](/docs/schematics?topic=schematics-setup-cli).
 - Ensure you are assigned the required permissions in {{site.data.keyword.iamlong}} to create and work with {{site.data.keyword.bplong_notm}} workspace.
-Refer [Schematic access](/docs/schematics?topic=schematics-access#access-roles) and to create an {{site.data.keyword.cos_full_notm}} service instance.
+Refer to [Schematic access](/docs/schematics?topic=schematics-access#access-roles) and to create an {{site.data.keyword.cos_full_notm}} service instance.
 - Follow the instructions to ensure you are assigned the required permissions in Identity and Access Management to create resources.
-For more information, about create Cloud Object Storage, refer [Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-provision).
+For more information, about create Cloud Object Storage, refer to [Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-provision).

 ## Accessing the {{site.data.keyword.cloud_notm}} and GitHub
 {: #access-automate-template}